taboca/telasocial-labs/pages/drupal-pgsql-install/content.md

-This is a technote with details about a Drupal instalation.
+This is a technote with details about a Drupal instalation compiling from source.
 In this project, we have used Drupal as a system to post articles and a TelaSocial component, TagVisor, to make the articles become an animated slides experience.

-## LIVE NOTE — This article has a bounty program associated with it.
-If you are willing to participate you will get a your name here and also a reward if you are to accept the terms and conditions please visit the project at [Amazon mTurk here](https://www.mturk.com/mturk/searchbar?selectedSearchType=hitgroups&requesterId=A2R9MB4V6CG1WY)
+# This article received contributions from (johnshum)[https://github.com/johnoshum/telasocial-labs/commit/037b8b0c3bef532a8ca6647dbaee61cfacc4fa1f]

 First let's get the basic environment so your Drupal works.
 We will need Apache2, Postgresql, PHP and configurations to these systems.